Pro Arts is proud to present Polluta, Floating Artist Colony in the Sky, a solo exhibition by Michelle Kuen Suet Fung.

 The exhibition includes Chinese Pop propaganda banner paintings and posters, each promoting Polluta, a futuristic dystopian community in the imaginary country Contradictoria.
 In 2084, Contradictoria has solved its pollution problem with Plan Polluta.
 Under this plan, industrial waste is condensed into building bricks, which are used to build archeologies called Polluta – a floating green vibrant live-work colonies for artists!

 With Polluta, Floating Artist Colony in the Sky, Fung’s goal is to make sense of modern Chinese history and project a future as a Hong Kong-er.
 This attempt is similar to the way that many Californians feel today, when making sense of recent American political events.

-At the opening reception, Michelle Kuen Suet Fung will interview selected visitors for admission to Polluta.
+From 7-8PM on June 1st, 2018 and as part of the exhibition opening reception, Michelle Kuen Suet Fung will interview selected visitors for admission to Polluta.
 Interview questions will range from the practical to the ridiculous.
 Based on the interviewees’ answers, the artist will determine (arbitrarily) whether they are accepted into Polluta.
 The lucky ones will receive a temporary resident card on the spot, then proceed to the photo booth area for an official headshot.
 An official package from the Ministry of Polluta will follow via mail.

 The opening reception performance’s absurdity highlights the duality of the Polluta project: is it dystopia or ecotopia?
 There is no doubt that our ecological and socio-political landscapes are rapidly shifting in the advent of Anthropocene.
 Today, it is more important than ever, for a conscientious citizen to be careful with reading between the lines and with choosing one’s communities.